googleb4dd59fc085f06ab.html Skip to main content

 How Do I Know When to Use a Redirect or a Canonical URL?

-Redirects are also a common solution for fixing duplicate content, but they are more severe and direct.
-Unlike with redirects, website visitors don’t see your canonical URL.
-Redirects are a good option when you only need one version of the duplicate content live, but canonical tags are helpful when you want both versions to exist for business reasons.
+Redirects are also a standard solution for fixing duplicate content but are more severe and direct.
+Unlike with redirects, website visitors do not see your canonical URL.
+Redirects are good when you need only one version of the duplicate content.
+But canonical tags are helpful when you want both versions to exist for business reasons.

 Some sites cannot handle the server load of too many redirects.
-Sites with a lot of duplicate content may consider using redirects, but they are not ideal for website loading time.
-Redirects can also negatively affect the user experience.
-If redirecting makes your site illogical or slow-loading, choosing to use a canonical URL tag is a better solution for your duplicate content problem.
+Sites with duplicate content may consider redirects, but they could be better for website loading time.
+Redirects hinder user experience.
+If redirecting makes your site illogical or slow to load, using a canonical URL tag is a better solution.
+It solves your duplicate content problem.

 When you learn why Do Canonical Links Matter then learn how to set canonical urls